Source to Sea Kayak Journey in Montenegro and Albania

 Crossing Lake Skadar

-Start your day with breakfast at the campsite before heading out to Skadar Lake, the largest freshwater lake in Southern Europe.
-Today you’ll paddle towards the picturesque fishing village of Raduš, with spectacular views of Rumija Mountain on one side and the Accursed Mountains on the other.
-From there journey on, passing by Krnjice Village and the historic island monastery of Starčeva Glava.
-Your efforts today are rewarded as you arrive at Murići Beach, a beautiful location with crystal-clear waters gently lapping at the pebbled shore.
-Grab a refreshing swim before heading off to enjoy a well-earned Montenegrin dinner before settling into camp for the night.
-You’ll also have the support vehicle on hand to switch out gear for the next leg of your adventure.
+Start your day with breakfast at the campsite before heading out onto Skadar Lake, the largest freshwater lake in Southern Europe.
+Today, you’ll paddle towards the picturesque fishing village of Radus, with spectacular views of Rumija Mountain on one side and the Accursed Mountains on the other.
+From there, continue your journey past Krnjice Village and the historic island monastery of Starceva Glava.
+Your efforts will be rewarded as you arrive at Murici Beach, a stunning and peaceful wild camp spot, where crystal-clear waters gently lap against the pebbled shore.
+Take a refreshing swim, then tuck into a well-earned Montenegrin dinner before settling into camp for the night.

 Day 4